Prices from £7.99

 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

-Fluconazole is an antifungal which is used to treat a number of conditions including thrush, jock itch, athletes foot and ringworm.
+Fluconazole is an antifungal which is used to treat and prevent yeast infections caused by candida, such as:

 Fluconazole acts directly upon the fungal cells to kill them.